Supermodel Me season 4

 The fourth season of Supermodel Me or (Supermodel Me: Femme Fatale) aired in 2013, with the shooting location being moved from Singapore to Hong Kong.
-The judging panel this season include Lisa Selesner, Ase Wang, Dominic Lau and Kim Robinson.
+The judging panel this season include Lisa Selesner, Ase Wang, Dom Lau and Kim Robinson.
 Special appearances for the show included: Kevin Ou, Gordon Lam, Qi Qi, Queenie Chu, Jennifer Tse, Zing, Ananda Everingham, Carmen Soo, Alvin Goh.

 This Season 4 have aired, launches on Diva (Asian TV channel), Azio TV, and was subsequently picked up by cable channel AXN, reformatted for television broadcast and shown in 27 countries.
 Along with weekly television episodes, viewers can follow online webisodes that feature behind-the-scenes footage, extended footage and deleted scenes.

 This season will feature 12 contestants; two each from China, Singapore and Vietnam, one each from Hong Kong, India, Japan, Malaysia, the Philippines and Thailand.
 The prizes for this cycle were a modelling contract with the top agency in Asia, a 12-page editorial spread of Prestige magazine Hong Kong, a cash prize of 35.000S$ and will be the face of AFF Fashion Show 2014.

 The winner was 22-year-old Katherine Rigby from Hong Kong.